cake-contrib/Cake.Recipe/docs/input/docs/fundamentals/set-parameters.md

 ### shouldUseDeterministicBuilds

-If this parameter is set to true, then during the execution of either MSBuild or the .Net Core CLI, a build property called `ContinuousIntegrationBuild` with the value of `true` will be added.
+If this parameter is set to true, then during the execution of either MSBuild or the .NET CLI, a build property called `ContinuousIntegrationBuild` with the value of `true` will be added.

 Type: `bool`